ssube/isolex/docs/workflow.md

 #### Bug

-Bugs are problems with existing features, missing features that should work, or anything else that seems out of place.
+Bugs are problems with documented behavior, missing features that should exist, or anything else that seems out of place.

 [Create a new bug](https://github.com/ssube/isolex/issues/new?template=type_bug.md).